josantana/dryish.css/README.md

 ```

 #### Block
 Independent, this selector has the highest level.
-Should represent the container of some kind of style.
+Should represent a container.

 ###### Example
 `.christmas-tree`